 In our experience onion sets are the best choice for the grower of green onions or cooking onions.
 They are much hardier than

-onion seed and yield relatively larger bulbs than seedlings or seed.
+onion seed and for gardeners commonly yield relatively larger bulbs than seedlings or seed.

 These growing tips are a general guide to producing excellent onions; From our own experience we realize that, each field and garden is different whether it be across the road or across the country!
 Nothing can compare with your personal experience in your own garden.

 Remember , bulbs may also be grown in planters or pots, outdoors is best but if that is not an option planters or pots work well , be sure to put them in the sunniest location of the home.

 Growing the best onions first comes down to selecting the best spot available.
 They grow best in a light, loose, well drained soil with full sunlight.

 Soil fertility is also an important part of growing onions.
 Spread 2-3 pounds of a fertilizer such as 10-20-10, 9-24-3, 10-10-10 or similar over a 100 square-foot area.
 Measure and spread the fertilizer, then mix it with the top 3-4 inches of the soil.

 When onion plants have 5-6 leaves, apply the same fertilizer again to help the plants and and bulbs grow larger.